Where is Media Data Stored in the WordPress Database?

 It is possible to disable this categorization by month if you go to “Settings” then “Media” in your WordPress admin area.
 Uncheck the box which says, “Organize my uploads into month- and year-based folders”.

-Where is data for your media files in the database?
+Where is data for your media files?

 Information about your WordPress images is stored in two database tables: